 - Blade can be dull easily

 Cleaning golf club grooves is easy as long as you have the right tools.
-Most tools come with a manual.
+Most tools come with a manual upon purchase.
 However, here are some basic instructions.
-Particularly the lack of TruGroove Sharpener instructions has left some people wondering how to use the tool.
+Particularly the lack of TruGroove Sharpener instructions has left some people wondering how to use the product.
 The following should help:

-Step 1: Use warm water with a little bit of a non-aggressive soap to clean the club heads.
+Use warm water with a little bit of a non-aggressive soap to clean the club heads.
 Some people swear by adding a tablespoon or two of dish soap.
-Use a brush to get as much of the buildup off the clubs
+Use a brush to get as much of the buildup off the clubs.

-Step 2: Apply some painter’s tape or masking tape around the outer boundary of the grooves.
-This is your insurance policy against accidentally slipping out of the groove during the actual process of sharpening.
+Apply some painter’s tape or masking tape around the outer boundary of the grooves.
+This is your insurance policy against accidentally slipping out of the new groove during the actual process of sharpening.

-Step 3: During your first round only apply little pressure.
-Draw your tool along each of the grooves at around a 45-degree angle.
-With each round apply a little more pressure until you can start seeing the original shiny surface of the club.
+During your first round only apply little pressure.
+Draw your sharpener along each of the grooves at around a 45-degree angle.
+With each round apply a little more pressure until you can start seeing the original shiny surface.
 This should take anywhere between 3-10 rounds.

 But if you don’t want to do this and also can’t afford a caddy, this might sound like a lot of work while still trying to enjoy your round of golf.
 Our suggestion as the most realistic solution is to bring a damp cloth and take a look before you put your clubs back into your golf bag.